 Goodbye, Cebu!
 And see you Bacolod in a few hours.

 A couple of hours later, we reached the city of Talisay.
-Talisay is a city in Negros Occidental which sits right next to Bacolod.
+Talisay is a city in Negros Occidental that sits right next to Bacolod.

 Bacolod is exactly like Cebu City — only quieter and less stressful.